humzalikhan/humzalikhan.github.io/_pages/research.md

 I have a commitment to work across the research spectrum--from basic science studies to clinical data analysis.
 Generally, though, my heart lies in the lab.

 At some indeterminate time in the future, I plan on applying to MD-PhD programs.

+I've been keeping track of the papers I read [here](https://humzalikhan.github.io/papers/).

 **Basic and Translational Research**
 ======